rwblickhan/astro-rwblickhan.org/src/content/newsletters/you-didnt-expect-a-3000-word-post-every-week-did-you.md

 ---

 Tata for now.
 I’m off to the [San Francisco Chocolate Salon](https://www.sfchocolatesalon.com/) where I will, hopefully, have some tasty chocolate.

+[^note1]: I’m still trying to think of a better name for “newsletters”.
+They _are_ mostly newsletters, but it’s also, just, all the rest of the content on the site?
+If you have a recommendation hit me up...